ghoomfrog/silili/other-forms-of-communication.md

 - *s* is signed with an OK hand
 - *l* is signed with a fist with an open thumb and index

-If you want to be more efficient (and have two hands), you can use both hands to sign two sounds at the same time.
-The right hand should sign the preceding sound.
+If you want to be more efficient (and have two hands), you can use the right hand to sign consonants, and the left to sign vowels.

 # Kimi Liki